useNavigate/c-sharp/notes/note.md

 - Interfaces provide a way to achieve polymorphism and create loosely coupled systems.
 - They are commonly used to define common behavior across unrelated types.

-- inheritane creates an `is a` kind of relationship between types.
+- inheritance creates an `is a` kind of relationship between types.
 - interfaces create a `behaves-like` kind of relationship between types

 - you will get error if you try to => change the parameters or the return types. - inheritane creates an `is a` kind of relationship between types.
 - interface methods needs to be `public`
 - please be aware that the method defined in an interface are always `implicitly virtual`
+- interfaces cannot be instantiated.

 ```csharp
 using System;